GadadeNavnath/Hybrid-ELM-Exact-BC/README.md

 ---
 ### Methodology

-The solution of the differential equations is obtained using a two-step procedure based on the Legendre-IELM framework combined with Gauss–Newton iterations.
-In the first step, an initial approximation is constructed by forming an overdetermined linear system using collocation points and basis functions, and solving it in the least-squares sense to obtain the initial coefficient vector.
-In the second step, the nonlinear problem is solved iteratively using a Gauss–Newton method: at each iteration, the residual and its Jacobian with respect to the coefficients are evaluated, a linear least-squares problem is solved to compute the update, and the coefficient vector is refined until the residual norm satisfies a prescribed tolerance or the maximum number of iterations is reached.
-For Problem 4 (linear PDE), the solution is obtained directly from the initial least-squares formulation, and no Gauss–Newton iteration is required.
+The solution of the partial differential equation involves two stages, which are described below.
+The proposed framework employs two Gauss–Newton procedures.
+The first is used in Stage 1 to obtain the IELM approximation, starting from the coefficients obtained from the corresponding linearized problem.
+The second is used in Stage 2 to enforce the boundary conditions exactly, taking the converged Stage 1 coefficients as the initial iterate.

+#### Stage 1: IELM Approximation

+An initial solution is obtained using the Legendre-IELM framework.
+By collocating the governing equation and boundary conditions, an overdetermined nonlinear system is formed.
+The resulting nonlinear least-squares problem is solved using a Gauss–Newton procedure, initialized with the coefficients obtained from the corresponding linearized problem.
+The converged coefficients provide the Stage 1 approximation.

+#### Stage 2: Exact Satisfaction of Boundary Conditions

+Starting from the Stage 1 solution, the coefficients are further refined to satisfy the boundary conditions exactly.
+This is formulated as a nonlinear least-squares problem involving the boundary residuals and solved using alternating Gauss–Newton iterations.
+At each iteration, the residuals and Jacobian are evaluated, a linear least-squares problem is solved for the coefficient update, and the process is repeated until convergence.
+Since Stage 1 provides a highly accurate initial approximation, Stage 2 typically converges in one or a few iterations.

 ---